lidgnulinux/qipy/README.md

 ## Features.

 Qipy has some simple features, like :
-- List all installed recipes.
+- List all installed packages.
 - Search recipe.
 - Show package information.
 - Create a recipe template for particular build method (`meson` build, `make` build and `cmake` build).
-- Check which package(s) contain particular file, it's like `apt-file find` and `pacman -F`.
 - Check contents of package, it's like `apt-file list` and `pacman -Fl`.
 - Download source code of package, it's still slow and will be improved later.
 - Copy local / installed recipe.